-- “Egocentric Contact Networks in Comparison: Taiwan and Hungary”, [with Beáta Dávid, Éva Huszti, and Yang-chih Fu] forthcoming in Social Networks 44 (2016): 1, 253–265.
+- “Egocentric Contact Networks in Comparison: Taiwan and Hungary” Social Networks Vol. 44.
+No. 1 (2016): 253–265. (with Beáta Dávid, Éva Huszti, and Yang-chih Fu)

-- “Teaching about and against Hate in a Challenging Environment in Hungary: a Case Study”, Casopis Za Kritiko Znanosti 43 (2015): 2, 272–283.
+- “Teaching about and against Hate in a Challenging Environment in Hungary: a Case Study” Casopis Za Kritiko Znanosti Vol. 43.
+No. 2 (2015): 272–283.

-- “Én már nem görögül álmodom: A magyarországi görögök második és harmadik generációjának identitása” [I do not dream in Greek anymore: Identity of Second and Third Generational Greeks in Hungary], in Nikosz Fokasz (ed.), Identitások határán [On the Borderline of Identities], 56–75 (Budapest: Új Mandátum Kiadó, 2013).
+- “Én már nem görögül álmodom”: A magyarországi görögök második és harmadik generációjának identitása. [“I do not dream in Greek anymore”: Identity of Second and Third Generational Greeks in Hungary.]
+In Identitások határán [On the Borderline of Identities], edited by Nikosz Fokasz, 56–75.
+Budapest: Új Mandátum Kiadó, 2013.

-- A siker fénytörései [The Refractions of Success] (Budapest: Sík Kiadó, 2005, with Mária Székelyi, Antal Örkény, György Csepeli).
+- A siker fénytörései.
+[The Refractions of Success.]
+Budapest: Sík Kiadó, 2005.
+(With Mária Székelyi, Antal Örkény, György Csepeli)